neena-da/VBA-challenge/README.md

           For Each ws In Worksheets
 ```

-### Bonus Question - used the for loop to check for the greatest increase and decrease in the Percent change and also the highest stock volume
+### Bonus Question - use the for loop to check for the greatest increase and decrease in the Percent change and also the highest stock volume

 ```
 For j = 2 To LastRow